What Is a Mantra?

 Any sound, word or phrase you choose, must be something that you feel comfortable to repeat.
 A mantra composed of a single word is to be preferred, since it is easier to remember and to focus on.

-Remember, the aim of the mantra is to focus the mind on one word or phrase, and in this way to reduce the restlessness of the mind and calm down its constant chatter.
+Remember, the aim of the mantra is to focus the mind on one word or phrase.
+This would reduce the restlessness of the mind and calm down its constant chatter.

-4) Sit down on a chair, on the floor, or on a pillow.
-The sitting position and on what you sit does not matter, as long as it is a comfortable position and you keep your back straight and do not tense your body and muscles.
+3) You may sit down on a chair, on the floor, or on a pillow.
+Where you sit does matter, as long as it is a comfortable position, you keep your back straight, and you do not tense your body and muscles.

-5) Take a few, deep and slow breaths.
+4) Take a few, deep and slow breaths before you start.

-6) Clear your mind of everything and start repeating your mantra, aloud or silently, not too fast, and not too slow.
+5) Clear your mind of everything, and then start repeating your mantra, aloud or mentally, at a moderate speed.

 7) Try to stay calm and relaxed, and avoid thinking about anything unrelated to the meditation.
 Focus calmly and attentively on the mantra, doing your best to ignore any thoughts, physical sensations and noises.

 8) You may repeat or chant your mantra aloud or silently.